Skip to content

 • Press the Windows key + R to open the Run dialog, type services.msc, and press Enter.

-• Find the Windows Update service, right-click it, and select Stop Microsoft Support.
+• Find the Windows Update service, right-click it, and select Stop.

 • Open File Explorer and navigate to C:\Windows\SoftwareDistribution\Download.

 • Delete all files and folders inside the Download subfolder.
-To do this, press Ctrl + a to select all, then hit the Del key.
+To do this, press Ctrl+A to select all, then press the Delete key.

 Delete windows update cache